IMpcuong/dot/awesome-git/commit_rules.md

 2. With a medium affection to the codebase's structure, the new patch could apply modification in the approximation with the modules level:

-- Examples: modify/extend/enrich old feature, new small features, rearrange order of a module tree, new methodology to appoach the business logical, etc.
+- Examples: modify/extend/enrich old feature, new small features, rearrange order of a module tree, new methodology to approach the business logical, etc.

 - Commit conventions: (inside brackets is optional)